tnakatani/cs6601_assignment_2/README.md

 | 20 points | Your AI defeats an agent with OpenMoveEval function that uses iterative deepening and alpha-beta pruning >= 65% of the time. |
 | 5 points | Your AI defeats an agent with Kshitish's secret evaluation function that uses iterative deepening and alpha-beta pruning and optimizes various aspects of the game player >= 85% of the time  |

-We have divided the tests into two.
-The first section contains tests for the first four parts, and the second section has tests for the last two parts.
+We have divided the tests into three.
+The first section contains tests for the first two parts, the second section has tests for the middle two parts and the third section has tests for last two parts.
-Submission policy: One submission per 60 minutes for each section separately.
+Submission policy: One submission per 120 minutes for second and third section separately.
+One submission per 30 minutes for first section (OpenMoveEvalFn and RandomPlayer).
 Grades will be based on the last submission made per section.
 (We are running our largest class to date, so we reserve the right to modify these rules depending upon the load on the servers).

 ### Botfight!
 (Extra Credit)

 In addition to the basic assignment, you will have the option to compete against your peers for the glory of being the Spring 2018 AI-Game-Playing champ.
 We’ll set up a system to pit your AI against others, and we’ll be handing out extra credit for the top players.
 May the odds be ever in your favor.

-If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the second section of tests (submit_b) and your CustomPlayer instance will be enlisted.
+If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the third section of tests (submit_b) and your CustomPlayer instance will be enlisted.

 If you compete in the AI tournament and your agent finishes in the top 10, you will receive a bonus points for this assignment (bonus points are added to the grades of each assignment.
 Not to final score. ):